International Space Station Program Description

 Active duty military personnel must submit applications through the Office of Personnel Management’s USAJOBS Web site http://www.usajobs.gov and to their respective military service.
 Contact your military service for additional application procedures.

 Following the preliminary screening of applications, additional information may be requested from some applicants, and individuals listed in the application as supervisors and references may be contacted.
-Applicants who are being considered as finalists for interview may be required to obtain a flight physical.
+Applicants who are being considered as finalists for an interview may be required to obtain an Astronaut physical.

 A week-long process of personal interviews, medical screening, and orientation will be required for both civilian and military applicants under final consideration.
-Further interviews and a complete medical evaluation will be conducted prior to selection.
 Once final selections have been made, all applicants will be notified of the outcome of the process.
 Complete background investigations will be performed on those selected.

 General Program Requirements

 As part of the Astronaut Candidate training program, Astronaut Candidates are required to complete military water survival before beginning their flying syllabus, and become SCUBA qualified to prepare them for the EVA training.
-Consequently, all Astronaut Candidates will be required to pass a swimming test during their first month of training.
-They must swim 3 lengths of a 25-M pool without stopping, and then swim 3 lengths of the pool in a flight suit and tennis shoes.
-There is no time limit.
-They must also tread water continuously for 10 minutes.
+Consequently, all Astronaut Candidates will be required to pass a swimming test.

 Applicants should be aware that selection as an Astronaut Candidate does not ensure selection as an astronaut.
 Final selection as an astronaut will depend upon satisfactory completion of the training and evaluation period.
 Graduation from the Astronaut Candidate Program will require successful completion of the following: International Space Station systems training, Extravehicular Activity skills training, Robotics skills training, Russian language training, and aircraft flight readiness training.
 Civilian candidates who successfully complete the training and evaluation and are selected as astronauts will become permanent Federal employees.
 Civilian candidates who are not selected as astronauts may be placed in other positions within NASA, depending upon Agency requirements and labor constraints at that time.
 Successful military candidates will be detailed to NASA for a specified tour of duty.